Filing a Workers’ Comp Claim in South Dakota

 - Your employer’s workers’ compensation insurance provider has 20 days to investigate your claim and either approve or deny it.
 The insurance company can request an additional 30 days to complete its investigation.
 While the insurance company is conducting its investigation, you should follow all your doctor’s recommendations and treatment plans.
 Do not try to return to work early, do not skip follow-up appointments, and do not do anything else that may jeopardize your claim’s approval.

-What Injuries & Illnesses Are Covered by Workers’ Compensation?
+What Injuries & Illnesses Are Covered by Workers’ Compensation in Rapid City?

 If you are covered by workers’ compensation, you are covered for any injury or illness you suffer in relation to your job.
 This includes injuries caused by traumatic workplace accidents and those developed over time due to repetitive motions and other job-related duties and activities.
 It also includes occupational diseases and illnesses that occur in relation to one’s employment.